 - It does not have a noise cancelling feature that headphones of even very affordable prices have nowadays.

-This is a detailed review about the Sennheiser IE 300.
+This is a detailed review of the Sennheiser IE 300.
 It is a set of wired headphones that is priced at around $300 or Rs.
 30k, making it quite expensive.
 However, it is packed with a lot of features, and it is targeted towards a special audience, i.e., audiophiles who are concerned with the high quality of the audio that a headphone produces.